In faraway state houses, a battle brews over making D.C. the 51st state

 Rhode Island, or at least Democratic lawmakers there, beg to differ.

-State Rep. Rebecca Kislak said the inequity of D.C.’s situation has rankled her since she was a student at American University.
+State Rep. Rebecca Kislak said the inequity of D.C.’s situation has bothered her since she was a student at American University.
 When Students for D.C.
 Statehood reached out, she was happy to join the pro-statehood chorus.

 “Geographic size shouldn’t be the deciding factor in whether a state is a state,” Kislak said.
 “It should be the people, and we shouldn’t have residents of the United States unrepresented in Congress.”